influx6/gu/README.md

 - Adding project file: "components/menubar.go"
 ```

--	Adding css go package to turn css files into a go file into any directory.
+-	Add a css package which internal will generate a new go file containing all css files in it.

 ```bash
 > cd sonar